johlym/johnathan-org/src/_posts/2018-09-12-review-of-todays-apple-iphone-and-watch-announcements.md

 ### iPhone Xr

 The new entry in the iPhone X lineup.
 Some features will be the same as the iPhone Xs/Xs Max.
-Here’s what’s different or new:
+Here's what's different or new:

 - 6.1″ Liquid Retina display with a wide color gamut (P3) and true-tone support, 1792×828 pixel resolution at 326 pixels-per-inch (ppi; Retina)